rogual/frp.js/README.md

 ### Functions on Signal

-Signals support all the functions that events do, and also offer the following
+Signals support all the functions that events do.
+See the unit tests for details on how these differ from their counterparts on event.

-functions:
+Signals also offer the following functions:

 <h4><pre>
 initial(signal, value)